lcmd-epfl/mikimo/README.md

 The initial concentrations should be specified in the last row of the reaction network file.
 This row can be named "c0", "initial_conc," or "initial conc."

+The code offers three modes of operation:

+- **mkm**: This mode is for a single MKM run.
+If there are multiple profiles in the reaction data file, the top-most row is read.
+- **cond**: Use this mode for screening over reaction time and/or temperature.
+- **vp**: This mode is for screening over all energy profiles in the reaction data file.
+Note that it's only applicable when the reaction data contains more than one energy profile.

 Once all input files are ready and `mikimo` is installed, several run options are available:

 1. Call just kinetic solver: